 This is the current legislation that deals with gender and violence in India:

 - Criminal Law (Second Amendment) Act 1983: created provisions wherein cruelty to the wife was made a cognizable offense as committed by the husband or his relatives.

 - The Dowry Prohibition (Amendment) Act 1984: created provisions that persecuted the husband or other relatives if the wife was burned or died due to other forms of injuries within seven years of marriage

 - Protection of Women from Domestic Violence Act 2006: First law specifically against domestic violence and based on civil jurisprudence.

-These legal instruments contain various gaps and loopholes.
+We spoke to a law firm that specializes in family law looking for their take and insight.
+According them, these legal instruments contain various gaps and loopholes.
 For instance, the focus on dowry related violence and death had been rather narrow, for it ended up distracting from the other numerous instances of violence those women faced within their homes, which were not necessarily dowry related.
 Furthermore, only married women facing violence at the hands of the husband or their families could claim relief under the respective legislation, thus, violence faced by unmarried women, old women and children could not be brought under these laws.